 Cabarrus County Schools is always seeking sites for new schools throughout the county, particularly in high-growth areas.
 However, no specific site has been identified as a future school site within the study area.
-According to the superintendent, Dr. Barry Shepherd, Cabarrus County Schools is trying to negotiate the purchase of a piece of property to construct a new elementary school that would replace the A.T.
-Alten Elementary School.
-ELE.
-SCHOOL BELLE
+According to the superintendent, Dr. Barry Shepherd, Cabarrus County Schools is trying to negotiate the purchase of property to construct a new elementary school that would replace the A.T.
+Allen Elementary School and add a new school near C.C.
+Griffin Middle School.